 Tourism.
-It’s a trillion-dollar industry that has a positive economic impact on countless businesses and their employees in destinations all over the country.
+It’s a trillion-dollar industry that has a positive economic impact on countless businesses – including private jet charter companies like ours – and their employees in destinations all over the country.
 Still, while travel may be good for businesses, it does invite an influx of tourists who elicit varying opinions from the people who call these places home.
 And Twitter happens to be full of these local perspectives.
 We wanted to know just what people in popular destinations were saying, so we examined a collection of #tourist tweets from locations across the U.S. and rated them based on the sentiment analysis feature of the AlchemyAPI.
 The results show positive or negative tourist-related tweets from each state.
 Check out the findings below.

 How do regional opinions stack up?
 The South and Northeast shared the most disdain, with a trending negative sentiment in both regions.
 The West ended up more or less neutral, while the Midwest managed an overwhelmingly positive sentiment score.